Walk F - The Lickey Incline and Tardebigge Flight

-10. Oakalls Railway Bridge – Turn right under bridge and through gate, follow track
+10. Oakalls Railway Bridge – Turn right under bridge and through gate, follow track to road.

 11. Heydon Road, Finstall - Turn left, right and left (almost a cross roads) into Pikes Pool Lane.
-[For refreshments go straight up main road to Cross Inn] Go under highway.
+[For refreshments go straight up main road to Cross Inn].
+Go under highway.
 Just beyond end of pavement turn right over stile, continue parallel to lane and cross fence.

 This path apparently closely follows a tramway (closed in 1870) from Dusthouse Quarry to Tardebigge Wharf.